2022 Metro Atlantic Athletic Conference baseball tournament

-The 2022 Metro Atlantic Athletic Conference baseball tournament will be held from May 25 through 28.
-The top six regular season finishers of the league's eleven teams will meet in the double-elimination tournament to be held at Clover Stadium in Pomona, New York.
-The tournament champion will earn the conference's automatic bid to the 2022 NCAA Division I baseball tournament.
+The 2022 Metro Atlantic Athletic Conference baseball tournament was held from May 25 through 28.
+The top six regular season finishers of the league's eleven teams met in the double-elimination tournament held at Clover Stadium in Pomona, New York.
+The tournament champion, Canisius, earned the conference's automatic bid to the 2022 NCAA Division I baseball tournament.

 Seeding

 The top six teams will be seeded one through four based on their conference winning percentage.
 They then play a double-elimination tournament.